samuelcanon/Peak-Demand-vs-Baseline-Spain/README.md

 # When Simple Beats Sophisticated: Forecasting Spain's Peak Electricity Demand
-*A linear regression was pre-registered against a trivial "tomorrow = today" guess.
-The guess won and diagnosing exactly why, down to the one pattern that beat every method tested.*
+*A linear regression was pre-registered against a trivial "tomorrow = today" guess, one that's famously hard to beat.
+The guess won, as expected, and diagnosing exactly why, down to the one pattern that beat every method tested, is where it starts to get interesting.*

 ***Stack: Python · pandas · SQL (SQLite) · scikit-learn · matplotlib/seaborn · ENTSO-E · Open-Meteo (ERA5)***